 Tonia-Bern Campbell, internationally known actress and singer will present her show, “Piaf, Chev-alier, Brel,” at 7 p.m.
 Saturday,

 November 22 2008, at the Indio Performing Arts Center, 45-175 Fargo Street, Indio.
 It is a cornucopia of songs and stories that captures the three legends and their enormously different interpretations.

 Tonia Bernwas and is a lively, heartthrob of a pin-up girl.
 Photography was not that great at the time [pity] but you can get the picture from these product covers.

-in the baking Australian sun at Lake
+Tonia Bernrelaxing in the baking Australian sun at Lake Eyre

 Six years ago, Mrs Bern-Campbell fell out with her 53-year-old step-daughter over the latter's attempt to auction off his lucky totem, a teddy